zhaoyuzhi/Deep-Convolutional-Network-Cascade-for-Facial-Point-Detection/README.md

 </br>
 Besides, the paper does not tell us what face detector is used.
 So I suggest that you enhance the raw dataset, like random cutting (crop), picture flipping, rotating and so on.
 My time is limited so I do not make some changes on raw pictures.
 If you find the ways to get better results, please let me know.
 The pictures of CASIA dataset are 144×144 pixel, and I choose the bounding box to let them closer to the regions detected by paper method.
 The implemention details are in the programs.
 </br>
-If you want to undertake `transfer learning`, I can provide you the `.ckpt` files of level 1 (iteration ).
+If you want to undertake `transfer learning`, I can provide you the `.ckpt` files of level 1 (iteration time 5000).
 You could just leave a message to me, and I will contact you as soon as possible.
 </br>
 Besides, I found that L2 regularization is little useful.
 You can delete it.
 </br>